Toaster-Ui/Toaster-Ui/README.md

 I am Lance Petrisko, a Software Development student at University of Utah.
 I am currently pursuing my Bachelor's in Software Development and plan to graduate in 2028.
+In my free time I tinker with my homelab.
+Currently running a Cisco UCS C240 M3 as my main server.

 I mainly program in the languages:
   - Java
   - Python

-Started Learning:
+Experience in Languages:
+  - JavaScript
   - Lua
   - HTML
   - CSS